shd101wyy/Yo/DESIGN.md

 # Language Design

-**Mo** (墨) is minimal, general-purpose, compiled programming language that compiles to LLVM IR and WASM.
+**Mo** (墨) is minimal, general-purpose, functional (not pure), compiled programming language that compiles to LLVM IR and WASM.

 **Mo** aims to be a simple to learn programming language.
-If you are familiar with TypeScript, you should be able to pick up **Mo** in 30 minutes.
+If you are familiar with TypeScript, you should be able to pick up **Mo** in 1 hour 😉.

 **Mo** has a minimal syntax design that looks like TypeScript, and uses uniform call syntax (dot notation), brace elison to make the code more concise.

-**Mo** is strong typed with a robust bidrectional type checker. **Mo** supports traits and instances, combined with algebraic effects and an efficient type system.
+**Mo** is strong typed with a robust bidrectional type checker. **Mo** supports typeclass and instances, combined with algebraic effects and an efficient type system.

 **Mo** supports advanced type system features such as generalized algebraic data types (GADT), dependent types, refinement types.